carl1961/ScadaBR_Installer/README.md

 # ScadaBR Installer
-Script to install ScadaBR on Linux machines (x86 and x64 only)
+Script to install ScadaBR on Linux machines forked from  thiagoralves/ScadaBR_Installer now support to arm architecture!
+(x86 and x64 and arm7l only)